In the fall, your local farm stand provides a great variety of these nutrient-dense foods.

 Swiss Chard

 Swiss chard’s wavy dark green leaves are best used in cooked and sautéed dishes.
 The stems come in a variety of colors from pale green to vibrant shades of magenta and yellow.
-The stems take longer to cook than the leaves, so adding the chopped stems first to your pan then adding the leaves ensures every part of the Swiss chard is cooked, but not overcooked.
-Try adding Swiss chard to your favorite vegetable soup or rice dish.
+The stems take longer to cook than the leaves, so adding the chopped stems first to your pan then adding the

 Swiss chard contains extensive phytonutrients to provide antioxidants and anti-inflammatories for your body.
 It also is an excellent source of Vitamin C to keep your body strong against any lingering virus in your home or office.
 It also has a recommended source of Vitamin K, omega-3 fats, and Vitamin A in addition to containing many minerals including iron and potassium.